 - Do you own one or more similar items?

 Get rid of it if you can’t combine it with other pieces, if it’s uncomfortable, too tight, or too baggy, if you don’t wear it regularly, or if you already have a similar clothing piece.

 A few of the incredible benefits of decluttering your wardrobe ruthlessly are:

 - More mindful purchases – getting rid of what you didn’t use, need, or like, can help you make more conscious purchases, and you will know what works for you and what doesn’t.

 - Getting dressed fast & easy – Owning less stuff will help you own only clothes you love.

-- More confidence – Because the clothes you will own will make you feel good in and look good in.
+- More confidence – The clothes you own will make you feel good and look good.

-- Save money & time – You won’t mindlessly go shopping for random stuff anymore, and you will stop buying clothes you don’t need or don’t work for you.
+- Save money & time – You won’t mindlessly go shopping for random stuff anymore and will stop buying clothes you don’t need or don’t work for you.

-- Easier to keep your closet tidy and organized – And you will be able to quickly find items, and create various outfits.
+- Easier to keep your closet tidy and organized – You will be able to quickly find items and create various outfits.

 - Fewer laundry days